School & Group Visits

 Reservations

 Advance reservations are required.
-To lock in a program date, payment must be made in full, and must be confirmed by the Museum, at least two weeks prior to the onsite visit.
-Any requests to reschedule or cancel must be made in writing via email to groupvisits@hrm.org at least two weeks prior to your confirmed onsite visit date in order to set a new date that is mutually acceptable or to receive a refund or credit.
-Any group that fails to follow these requirements will forfeit the entire program fee.
+To lock in a program date, a 50% deposit must be made and confirmed by the Museum no less than three weeks prior to the onsite visit.
+Due to high demand, we recommend booking at least six weeks in advance.
+The remaining balance is due the day of the visit.
+Any requests to reschedule or cancel must be made in writing via email to mbyrnes@hrm.org at least two weeks prior to your confirmed onsite visit date in order to set a new date that is mutually acceptable, or to receive a refund or credit.
+Any group that fails to follow these requirements will forfeit the deposit.

 One World, One Sky: Big Bird’s Adventure